lukehorak/gamebox/README.md

 ## Contributing

+0. Fork this repo!
-0. Add new remote as the master branch ```$ git remote add absolute-master https://github.com/lukehorak/gamebox```
+1. Add new remote as the master branch ```$ git remote add absolute-master https://github.com/lukehorak/gamebox```
-1. Pull from master to get latest stable version before working ```git pull absolute-master```
+2. Pull from master to get latest stable version before working ```git pull absolute-master```
-1. Checkout and switch to a new branch named as the feature you're working on ```get checkout -b pwn-noobs```
+3. Checkout and switch to a new branch named as the feature you're working on ```get checkout -b pwn-noobs```
-2. Do local tests
+4. Do local tests
-4. Push to your forked copy's branch on Github (not absolute-master) ```git push origin pwn-noobs```
+5. Push to your forked copy's branch on Github (not absolute-master) ```git push origin pwn-noobs```
-5. Open pull request
+6. Open pull request
-6. Wait for merge
+7. Wait for merge

 ## Dependencies